rynaardb/rynaardb.github.io_BK/_posts/2020-01-08-swift-package-manager-creating-packages.md

 Swift Package Manager, or SPM, is a tool for managing the distribution of Swift code.
 It is also a great tool to manage your project dependencies, allowing you to import third-party frameworks or those you developed yourself.

-Now that SPM is a first class citizen as from Xcode 11 and we are starting to see some adoption, I think it is time to have a deeper look from both a consumer and library author perspective.
+Now that SPM is a first-class citizen as from Xcode 11 and we are starting to see some adoption, I think it is time to have a deeper look from both a consumer and a library author perspective.

-In this post we’ll have a look at how to get started using SPM creating a basic package that we can share with others or use as a dependency in your own projects.
+In this post, we’ll have a look at how to get started using SPM creating a basic package that we can share with others or use as a dependency in your own projects.

 ## What is a package?

-A Swift Package is essentially a collection of source files and assets compiled and package up into a single [Module]( https://docs.swift.org/swift-book/LanguageGuide/AccessControl.html ), which can in turn be added as a dependency in another project.
+A Swift Package is essentially a collection of source files and assets compiled and package up into a single [Module]( https://docs.swift.org/swift-book/LanguageGuide/AccessControl.html ), which can, in turn, be added as a dependency in another project.
 Your project may contain one or multiple packages.

 ## Creating a Swift package

-Let’s assume that we want to create an encryption / decryption library that we’d like to share with others.
+Let’s assume that we want to create an encryption/decryption library that we’d like to share with others.
 The first step when creating a new package is to create a new folder with the name of the package that you’d like to create, for example:

 ``` bash
 mkdir CipherKit